Youcef Belaïli: A second chance abroad

+Return to Algeria

+On 9 August 2023, after long negotiations Youcef Belaïli joined MC Alger for two seasons, who had been without a club since April after terminating his contract with Ajaccio, Belaïli who will wear number 10 sought through his father to find a club in Europe but it was ultimately in Algeria that he bounced around for eight years.
+Belaïli reportedly signed a contract with the highest salary ever received by a player in the Algerian Ligue 1, with a monthly salary of around DA 1.5 billion with an advance of eight months.

+Espérance de Tunis

+In July 2024, Belaïli joined Espérance de Tunis by signing a contract until 2026.
+On 21 June 2025, he scored the only goal for his club in a 1–0 victory over Los Angeles FC, secuing their first win in the 2025 FIFA Club World Cup.

 International career

 Youth

 Belaili was called up for Algeria U23 to participate in the 2010 UNAF U-23 Tournament.
 On 13 December 2010, he scored an own goal in the 54th minute against the Cameroon U23s.
 On 16 November 2011, he was selected as part of Algeria's squad for the 2011 CAF U-23 Championship in Morocco.

 Senior

-Belaili was a key member of the Algeria squad that won the 2019 African Cup of Nations.
+Belaili was a key member of the Algeria squad that won the 2019 Africa Cup of Nations.

 In 2021, Belaili was named in the squad of players to play in the 2021 FIFA Arab Cup in Qatar.
 In the quarter-finals against Morocco, Belaili scored a volley from 40 yards in extra time to give his side a 2–1 lead.
 In the semi-final against Qatar, Belaili scored a penalty rebound after 15 minutes of injury time to secure Algeria's place in the final.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.

 Doping ban

-In September 2015, Youcef Belaïli is suspended by Confederation of African Football for 2 years for having tested positive for Cocaine during an anti-doping control carried out during the match against MC El Eulma on 7 August 2015 counting for the CAF Champions League.
+In September 2015, Youcef Belaïli was suspended by Confederation of African Football for two years for having tested positive for cocaine during an anti-doping control carried out during the match against MC El Eulma on 7 August 2015 counting for the CAF Champions League.
 He admits the facts, Bellaili is tested a second time positive for doping after consuming a prohibited product (Cocaine), during his team's match against CS Constantine counting for the fifth round of the Ligue Professionnelle 1, played on 19 September 2015 in Constantine.
 A four-year suspension is imposed on him, his contract with USM Alger is terminated in the wake.
 However, in March 2016, FIFA confirmed they were giving an extended four-year ban to apply worldwide through 19 September 2019.